- International Admissions Office

 Unofficial Transcript Submission for Applicants

-The International Admissions Office will use unofficial transcripts during the initial review and official records will not be accepted.
-Submit original language transcript(s) and English language translation, if the original documents are in a language other than English.
+The International Admissions Office will use unofficial transcripts during the initial review, with the exception of U.S. transcripts, which must be submitted as official.
+Submit original language transcript(s) and an English language translation, if the original documents are in a language other than English.
 Third party evaluations can be accepted for purposes of English translation.

 - Documents will be requested in a unique link sent by email.